its-manas111/its-manas111/README.md

 -->

 - 🔭 I’m currently working on developing a react website.
-- 🌱 I’m currently learning UI/UX design.
+- 🌱 I’m currently learning UI/UX design along with frontend.
-- 💬 Ask me about new ideas or how to make existing ones work.
+- 💬 Ask me about new ideas or how to make existing ones better.
 - 📫 How to reach me: manas.khandelwal@iiitg.ac.in
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I also have a youtube channel called Summarise and Memorise.